craftcms/apple-news/README.md

 ## Requirements

-This plugin requires Craft CMS 5.0.0+.
+This plugin requires Craft CMS 5.0.0+ or 6.0.0-alpha.1+ with the `craftcms/yii2-adapter` package.

 ## Installation